 Final Examination

 The final examination consists of two parts.
-One covers the topics presented in STAT:5100 Statistical Inference I and STAT:5101 Statistical Inference II; the other part covers the topics presented in STAT:5200/IGPI:5199 Applied Statistics I, STAT:5201 Applied Statistics II, and STAT:5400/DATA:5400/IGPI:5400 Computing in Statistics.
+One covers the topics presented in STAT:5100 Statistical Inference I and STAT:5101 Statistical Inference II; the other covers the topics presented in STAT:5200/IGPI:5199 Applied Statistics I, STAT:5201 Applied Statistics II, and STAT:5400/DATA:5400/IGPI:5400 Computing in Statistics.
 Each part includes a few problems that test readiness for the PhD program.

 Students must complete all requirements and be granted the Master of Science degree within one calendar year of passing the MS final examination; those who do not meet this deadline are required to take the exam again.